Oaxaca City Guide: Travel Tips And The Best Spots

 3. Andador Turistico

-4. Mezcal tasting
+4. Mezcal and mole tasting

 5. Mercado Benito Juarez

-6. Jardin etnobotánico
+6. Jardin etnobotánico de Oaxaca

 7. Mercado de Artesanias